 A smartphone with an active camera or a laptop placed in front of the work plan where the evaluation will be done is sufficient.
 Make sure in advance of the quality of your connection:

-3. Click on my contact then on video call, an authorization will be requested.
+4. Click on the contact then on video call, an authorization will be requested to use your webcam/sound.

-The Google Duo app is suggested here, but if it's impossible for you to install it, notify me in advance.
+The Google Duo app is suggested here for better data encryption, but if it's impossible for you to use it, please notify me in advance.

 A table edge, different sizes of elastic and pencils in addition to a stress / grip ball are required.
 If you don't have the latter, a simple tight rolled towel will do.
 Having athletic/sport tape and a light exercise band is a big plus.